jakezur1/dotfiles/README.md

 # dotfiles

-This config is fast.
-Like, _never-touch-the-mouse-again_ fast.
-We're talking full keyboard-driven power: file tree, fuzzy finding, live grep, inline diagnostics, LSPs that actually work, and floating terminals that pop up faster than your reflexes.
-All without ever reaching for that clunky plastic relic known as a mouse.
-Mice?
 Mice are a disease.
 Clicking around your editor like a caveman dragging a cursor through molasses is no way to live.
-You’re writing code, not playing fortnite.
-This setup is for people who aren’t afraid to ditch the mouse for good.
-You want flow?
 You want to stop fumbling around like a toddler in a GUI ball pit?
 Cool.
 You're in the right place.
+This config is built around staying on the keyboard as much as possible: quick file browsing, fuzzy search, live grep, diagnostics, working LSPs, and terminals that don’t get in your way.
+Everything’s meant to be fast, simple, and distraction-free.
+I’ve spent a lot of time tweaking it to feel intuitive and clean, so figured I'd share it here in case it helps someone else find their flow too.

 # examples